AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ## Overview {#overview}

-The Magnite-Adobe Experience Platform integration offers Magnite Streaming clients Real-Time and Daily destinations to map and export audiences for targeting and activation on the Magnite Streaming platform.
-The following document provides sample use cases to help you better understand how and when the Real-Time destination should be used, as well as step-by-step instructions for destination configuration for the Real-Time endpoint.
+The Magnite-Adobe Experience Platform integration offers you Real-Time and Daily destinations to map and export audiences for targeting and activation on the Magnite Streaming platform.
+Activating audiences is a 2 step process

-Be advised that in order to properly integrate with the Magnite platform, the Magnite Batch destiniation should be used in addition to the Real-Time destination.
-Only setting up the Real-Time Destiniation will result in a failed integration.
-This document only covers the Real-Time destination setup.
-Batch destination can be found [via this link](magnite-batch.md)
+- Activate the audience on the Magnite Streaming Real-Time destination (defined in this doc)
+- Activate the same audience on the Magnite Streaming Batch destination.
+  - The Magnite Streaming Batch destination is a mandatory component.
+Failing to activate the audience on the Magnite Streaming Batch destination will result in failed integration.
+  - Magnite Streaming Batch destination configuration can be found [via this link](magnite-batch.md)

 >[!IMPORTANT]
 >